 - 1 cup chopped nuts

 - In a large mixing bowl. combine the butter and sugar and beat until light and fluffy.
 Add the vanilla and mix to combine.
 Add the eggs, one at a time, blending just until the yolk disappears.
+Scrape down the sides and bottom and blend again.
 Do not over beat.

 - Add the mashed bananas and nuts and gently fold together using a rubber spatula.
 Divide the batter into the two prepared pans.
-Bake at 350 degrees for 50-55 minutes or until a toothpick comes out with only moist crumbs, no batter.
+Bake for 50-55 minutes or until a toothpick comes out with moist crumbs, no wet batter.
 Cool in the pan on a wire rack for 30 minutes, then remove and either serve immediately or cool.
 Wrap tightly in plastic wrap, foil and a freezer bag to freeze, or store in an airtight container at room temperature.

-Here are a few of the tools used to make these banana breads (each photo is clickable for more information):
+Here are a few of the tools used to make this banana bread (each photo is clickable for more information):

 The small print: If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

-I would love to try this recipe for The Best Banana Cake ~ from Spend With Pennies, and this beautiful Pineapple Banana Bread ~ from The View from Great Island.
+I would love to try this recipe for The Best Banana Cake ~ from Spend With Pennies.
 The name alone makes me want to try these Chunky Monkey Muffins ~ from Seasons & Suppers!
 And finally, what a treat it would be to dive into these Nutella Swirled Banana Muffins ~ from The BakerMama.